geomatics-io/ObjectListView/docs/recipes.rst

 Alternatively, the filter can be configured to only consider some of the columns in the `ObjectListView` by setting the `Columns` property.
-This is useful for avoiding searching on columns that you know will return non-sensical results (like checkboxes above).
+This is useful for avoiding searching on columns that you know will return nonsensical results (like checkboxes above).

 It can also be set up to do regular expression searching::